 Seeing this image appear on my Facebook feed made me really think about the implications highlighted by the pictured gentleman.
 There is no question that we need to think about the national (and global!) financial sustainability of an ageing population and associated pension costs.
 But surely this can’t just be a financial discussion right?!
 Do we know what the physical demands and impact of raising the retirement age will be? are we strong enough to cope?
+Will you carry your strength into retirement?

 - We currently have virtually no data on the physical or strength demands of most occupations, meaning that we don’t know how we should ideally prepare to be able to cope with those demands in later life.